viohlet/project-one/README.md

 - Unsolved Problems:

-  - Well, buttons in tic tac toe never worked: changePassword, newGame
-  - I could never get a message letting the user know who knows
-  - No update games
   - Didn't get to even try my sound features to let know each player it was their turn.
-  - I wanted to add more "old-school" styling features but never got it.
-Only the buttons and background.
+  - I wanted to add more "old-school" styling features such as the welcome screen of the original Prince of Persia game and images to pop up when you win.
+Will go back and revisit.
-  - I had a plan to make players challenge others, and look at a history of games.
-Both left halfway.
-  - Will edit links of wireframes since I had it on paper. -No time and need to deploy. :(